tomato42/tls13-spec/draft-ietf-tls-tls13.md

    algorithms, exchange random values, and check for session resumption.

--  Exchange the necessary cryptographic parameters to allow the client and server to agree on a premaster secret.
+-  Exchange the necessary cryptographic parameters to allow the client and server to agree on shared secret values.

 -  Exchange certificates and cryptographic information to allow the client and server to authenticate themselves.

--  Generate a master secret from the premaster secret and exchanged random values.
+-  Generate a series of master secrets from the shared secrets and exchanged random values.

 -  Provide security parameters to the record layer.

 -  Allow the client and server to verify that their peer has calculated the same security parameters and that the handshake occurred without tampering by an attacker.

 Note that higher layers should not be overly reliant on whether TLS always negotiates the strongest possible connection between two peers.
 There are a